|

 weeks without respite allows each client to experience, first-hand and repeatedly, the consequences of their choices, positive, negative

 and otherwise.
 These consequences provide the value for the client and the program.
+After initial resistance and denial are exposed and processed, the connections

 between student behaviors and choices, relative to circumstances and feelings of victim-hood and powerlessness, become clear, leaving